sachinprasanna7/Reinforcement-Learning-Enhanced-Visual-Storytelling/README.md

 ## Results
 After running the model you will get the final story which is then evaluated against the ground truth.
-We compute some scores such as Rouge score, Meteor score and Cider score.
+We compute some scores such as Rouge score, Meteor score.

 | Model                     | Rouge 1 | Rouge 2 | Rouge L | Meteor |